-This time of the year is upon us with full force.
-This time of the year is upon us with full force.
-Trips are being made with strategic fervor as many are planning with passion.
-What hyped up business am I talking about?
-Oh, just simply this little thing called shopping and the many purchasing trips which will be made over the remainder of this year.
+Trips are made with strategic fervor, as many plan with passion.
+What hyped-up business am I talking about?
+Oh, just merely this little thing called shopping and the many purchasing trips which will be made for the remainder of this year.

 As you are going about this time where we can all get wrapped up (pun intended) in gift giving, want lists, and the pressure to have the latest or the best, please remember that the answer to most of life’s issues is not found in more stuff.
-In fact, I have discovered as a man that the more stuff I have, the less peace I possess.
+In fact, I have discovered as a man that the more things I have, the less peace I possess.